 Sometimes, when working with the mesa drivers, modifying or replacing a shader might be extremely useful for debugging.
 Mesa allows users to replace their shaders at runtime without having to change the original code by providing these environment variables:

-MESA_SHADER_READ_PATH and MESA_SHADER_DUMP_PATH
+and MESA_SHADER_DUMP_PATH

 Example usage:

-In the following example we are going to use these two environment variables with a small OpenGL program called demo.
+In the following example we are going to use these two environment variables with a small OpenGL program called demo

 Step 1:

-We create a directory (tmp) to store the shaders and two more directories read and dump inside it:
+) to store the shaders and two more directories read

-It’s necessary that these dump and read directories exist before running the program that will be debugged (the demo in our case).
+directories exist before running the program that will be debugged (the demo

 Step 2: We export the environment variables: